Category: UX advice / Research articles

 There are several different tools out there for running remote unmoderated user tests.
 I used to be a big fan of UserTesting until they moved to only target the enterprise market with huge prices to match.

 So I shopped around to find something that offered the same functionality, with the abilities to set audience demographics, to screen them with questions, to notate videos, to create clips, and to share clips easily.
-The answer turned out to be Validately, which I’ve found to be great.
-Pricing starts at $2,388 for a year (+$30 per remote user recruited from their panel).
-It also allows you to run tests with your own users that you moderate—it handles mobile particularly well.
+I’ve recorded the different ones I’ve tried out in the tools section of my Remote User Testing guide.

 Sign up here to get a guide to my favourite (mostly free) tools for evidence-based designing.
 Plus a massive, advice-filled reading list.You'll also get UX articles & content emailed to you once a week.
 Your email is never shared.
 Unsubscribe at any time.